20th meeting of TC 1.9 "Ionizing Radiation and Radioactivity": 12 December, Online

 History of COOMET: see on coomet.org, section ABOUT COOMET > History

-Currently the members of COOMET are metrology institutions of Armenia, Azerbaijan, Belarus, China*, Bosnia and Herzegovina*, Bulgaria, Georgia, Germany, Kazakhstan, Kyrgyzstan, Cuba*, Lithuania, Moldova, Russia, Slovakia, Tajikistan, Turkey*, Uzbekistan and Ukraine.
+Currently the members of COOMET are metrology institutions of Armenia, Azerbaijan, Belarus, China*, Bosnia and Herzegovina*, Bulgaria, Georgia, Germany, Kazakhstan, Kyrgyzstan, Cuba*, Moldova, Russia, Slovakia, Tajikistan, Türkiye* and Uzbekistan.

 The objectives of COOMET are as follows: